aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 ### Step 3:

-Welcome to the Rancher Multi-Cluster Manager!
-The starting page in the Rancher Multi-Cluster Manager provides an overview of the cluster(s) managed by this MCM cluster.
+Welcome to the Rancher Manager!
+The starting page in the Rancher Manager provides an overview of the cluster(s) managed by this MCM cluster.

 Under **`Clusters`**, you should see a cluster named **`local`**.
 This cluster is your **`management cluster`**.
 As we move through the workshop, we will be creating and importing additional clusters with the Rancher Manager.
 These are known as **`downstream cluster(s)`**.
-In most production enviroments, run workload and applications on downstream clusters and reserve the management cluster only for the Rancher Multi-Cluster Manager.
+In most production enviroments, run workload and applications on downstream clusters and reserve the management cluster only for the Rancher Manager.

 ![rancher-manager-home](/static/images/content/21-rancher-home.png)
 ![rancher-manager-home-detail](/static/images/content/21-rancher-home-detail.png)